Epiisteme/awesome-ethereum-engineering/SCALABILITY.md

 - Considered secure as it is a child chain approach

 ### Polygon
-- Polygon is an adaptatio of minimum viable plasma
+- Polygon is an adaptatio of minimum viable plasma with root chains and child chains
 - Developers can use Plasma in Polygon for specific state transitions written on Plasma predicates
 - Plasma predicates can be written for tokens like ERC 20, ERC 721, asset wraps and custom predicates
 - Polygon has a generic validation Layer coupled with execution environments
 - Polygon has a three tier architecture consisting of :
 - Staking and Plasma Smart Contracts on Ethereum
 - Heimdall Proof of Stake Layer
-- Bor Block Producer Layer
+- Bor is the Block Producer Layer
+- Heimdall layer handles the aggregation of blocks produced by Bor into a merkle tree
+- Heimdall also publishes the merkle root periodically to the root chain.
 - Polygon has Fraud Proofs and Exit Queues in the Root Chain
-- Heimdall is the PoS validator node that works in consonance with the Staking contracts on Ethereum to enable the PoS mechanism on Polygon.
+- Heimdall is the PoS validator node that works in consonance with the Staking contracts on Ethereum.
-- It is implemented by building on top of the Tendermint consensus engine with changes to the signature scheme and various data structures.
+- It is implemented by building on top of the Tendermint consensus engine
+- Tendermint is adapted with changes to the signature scheme and various data structures.
-- It is responsible for block validation, block producer committee selection, checkpointing a representation of the sidechain blocks to Ethereum.
+- It is responsible for block validation, block producer committee selection, checkpointing
-- Heimdall layer handles the aggregation of blocks produced by Bor into a merkle tree and publishing the merkle root periodically to the root chain.
-- This periodic publishing are called checkpoints.
-- For every few blocks on Bor, a validator (on the Heimdall layer):
+- For every few blocks on Bor, there is a validator on the Heimdall layer):
 - Bor Validates all the blocks since the last checkpoint
 - Bor Creates a merkle tree of the block hashes
 - Bor Publishes the merkle root to the main chain